 H-1B visas allow foreign workers in specialized fields to work temporarily in the United States.
 Applicants must have a certain level of education and meet other criteria to qualify.
 Once the visa is obtained, the employee goes directly to work for the company that sponsored them.
 After moving to the U.S., the employee may transfer to a different employer.
 H-1B immigration issues such as initial approvals and employment transfers can be quite complicated, however, and the assistance of a skilled immigration lawyer can help ensure a more smooth and seamless process.

-At Mevorah Law Offices LLC, we have several decades of combined experience assisting clients with all types of immigration issues, including H-1B visas, family-based visas, student visas, employment-based visas, temporary visas, naturalization, deportation/removal, and asylum.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience assisting clients with all types of immigration issues, including H-1B visas, family-based visas, student visas, employment-based visas, temporary visas, naturalization, deportation/removal, and asylum.
 Our award-winning lawyers regularly represent clients in Chicago and throughout Northern Illinois before the U.S. Citizenship and Immigration Services (USCIS) and U.S. Immigration Customs Enforcement (ICE), and we have a strong track record of success handling cases before these agencies.

 We have been recognized not only for our experience and skill but for our tireless commitment to protecting the interests of our clients.
 Our attorneys are honest, compassionate, responsive and down to earth.
 We understand the frustration many employers and foreign workers experience with H-1B immigration issues, and we put our experience to work to help clients navigate the complexities of federal immigration law, so they can be placed with their new employers in a timely manner.